 - Is there a laundry service in the hostel?
 Most of the time yes, rarely free but cheap.
 It’s important in Baku for example, where there’s no laundromat in the city!

 - In some countries (Iran, Turkmenistan…), you won’t find any hostels in the popular booking websites.
 Keep that in mind!
-Word of mouth can help, or tripadvisor, some hostels have their own website.
-Just type “hotel +city” on google and you’ll get results
+Word of mouth can help, tripadvisor, or some hostels have their own website.
+Just type “hotel +city” on google and you’ll get results.

 - Some hostels arrange airport/train station transfer.
 Useful when you arrive late at night.
-I’ve seen this a lot in central Asia, and also in Iran.
+I’ve seen this a lot in Central Asia, and also in Iran.

 - Use the bathroom as if it was yours (same for the toilets), and leave the place as clean as possible.

 - Wash your dishes, and leave the kitchen and the common areas as clean as possible.